1982 FIFA World Cup qualification (AFC and OFC): Play-off

 At the time, goals scored and head-to-head results were not used to rank teams level on points and goal difference.
 As China PR and New Zealand finished level on points and goal difference, a play-off on neutral ground was played to determine who would qualify.

+The match was originally planned to be played in Kuala Lumpur until New Zealand protested due to the venue hosting previous matches for China.
+Melbourne was also considered before Singapore was ultimately chosen.